How to find your passion

 Start with your interests

 Most passions start out as a curiosity or as an interest for something, a topic, a book, a social cause, a life experience, etc. Of course, there are many things in your life that you’re interested in but, some of them have left a stronger impression than others.
 It may be because they give you comfort when you do them, because you’ve learnt something useful from them or because they represent something you’re drawn to.
-Either way, they are clues that may point you towards your passion.
+Either way, they are some of the seeds that will grow into your passion.

 If you could go to 5 classes or events (workshops, talks, retreats) this year, which ones would you go to, or what would they be about?